National Policy Director

 Melodie earned a Bachelor’s degree in Public Relations from Buffalo State College, a Master’s degree in Executive Leadership and Change from Daemen College, and an Advanced Graduate Certificate in Applied Statistical Analysis from SUNY-Buffalo.

 Jenn is the Director of Operations and Programs for Just Equations.
 Before joining the Just Equations team, Jenn worked as an independent researcher and grant writer on education, women’s health, and performing arts initiatives.
 She is an award-winning theatre director and artistic associate at multiple Bay Area theatre companies.
 Her interest in education equity and reforms has been informed by her work as an executive functioning skills coach for K-16 students and as a theatre educator/artist at San Quentin State Prison.
 Jenn received her Bachelor of Arts in Theatre & Performance, English Literature, and Philosophy from Santa Clara University and her MFA in Directing from The Theatre School at DePaul University, Chicago.

-A recognized authority on the role of mathematics in education equity, Pam has authored numerous reports and articles on math opportunity issues.
-This work helped lay the groundwork for new policies designed to improve postsecondary success and diminish equity gaps in California.
-She has also been a featured speaker, convener, and advisor to education leaders, policy makers, foundations, and think tanks.
+Pam, founder of Just Equations, is an expert on college access, readiness, and success.
+A thought leader on the role of mathematics in education equity, she works at the intersection of research, policy, and practice to synthesize knowledge from the field and advance strategies that support student success.
+Pam’s reports and articles on math opportunity issues helped lay the groundwork for new policies designed to improve equitable college opportunity in California.
+She has also been a featured speaker, convener, and advisor to educators, policymakers, foundations, and think tanks.